Santa Teresa® Announces The First Female Master Rum Blender

 EL CONSEJO, Venezuela, Sept.
-20, 2021 /PRNewswire/ -- Today, Ron Santa Teresa is proud to name Nancy Duarte as its new master blender, the first woman to hold this position within the company, and the fifth altogether in the history of the brand.
+20, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Today, Ron Santa Teresa is proud to name Nancy Duarte as its new master blender, the first woman to hold this position within the company, and the fifth altogether in the history of the brand.

 Nancy Duarte has a Superior Technical degree in food and beverage, specializing in wines and fermented drinks.
 Since 1990, she has held several positions in the production area of Ron Santa Teresa, being recently responsible for the supervision of quality control, development, and formulation of liquids as well as innovations in the productive process and new products for the company portfolio.